Why You Need an Attorney in NYC for a Real Estate Purchase

 So you’re ready to start looking for a real estate attorney, but how to go about it?

-Your best bet would of course be an attorney experienced with real estate transactions or one that specializes in real estate.
+Your best bet would, of course, be an attorney experienced with real estate transactions or one that specializes in real estate.

 You may see discount “flat fee” attorneys out there, with rates as low as $750, but real estate experts warn against these bargain buys, who might be making their real money off sneaky title insurance commissions.